MELScience/blog.melscience.com/en/2015-03-06-dna-based-technologies-that-will-soon-change-your-life.md

 To store so much data we need a high capacity storage.
 And DNA can be the one.
 The first person to suggest that was a Soviet physicist Mikhail Neiman, back in the late 1960s.
 But it wasn’t until 2012, when <a href="http://wyss.harvard.edu/viewpressrelease/93/">Harvard scientists successfully encoded 700Tb of data in a gram of DNA.  </a>.
 Another group then quickly topped their success by <a href="http://www.nature.com/news/synthetic-double-helix-faithfully-stores-shakespeare-s-sonnets-1.12279">encoding  154 of Shakespeare’s sonnets on small DNA segments. </a>.
 And last month, Swiss researchers have claimed to have a way of <a href="https://www.ethz.ch/en/news-and-events/eth-news/news/2015/02/data-storage-for-eternity.html">preserving all the world’s data for nearly eternity in just 4 g of fossilized DNA </a> .
 What about data retrieval?
 They also say they can do it error-free.

 Deoxyribonucleic acid is a full name of the mighty molecule.
-Watson and Crick have rightly called the “secret of life”.
+Watson and Crick have rightly called it the “secret of life”.
 Enjoy watching the video and appreciate its beauty and might:

 <iframe src="https://player.vimeo.com/video/60747882?color=ffcd1e&title=0&byline=0" width="600" height="338" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/60747882">BBC Knowledge Explainer DNA</a> from <a href="https://vimeo.com/territorystudio">Territory</a> on <a href="https://vimeo.com">Vimeo</a>.</p>